ota-meshi/eslint-plugin-regexp/docs/rules/no-obscure-range.md

 > disallow obscure character ranges

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- :gear: This rule is included in `"plugin:regexp/recommended"`.

 ## :book: Rule Details